syedasifhassan/question_text_to_img/README.md

 Currently, the export format is identified by how it stores attached files (jpg,png,gif,pdf) so you must have at least one image or attachment included in the assessment export (an image in a question, a pdf attachment to a part, or a pdf attachment to the whole assessment, etc.)

+Does not scrub unused embedded files (e.g. images that were embedded in your question html), which increases filesize slightly.
+If you care about this, you can scrub them by importing the processed file into sakai then re-exporting a new zip, which will no longer contain the unused image files.

+Certain special characters may not render properly in the images.
+I have manually patched degree and cdot for example, and the standard set of html entities (many symbols and accented letters), but it may not cover all math symbols.
+If you encounter a character that doesn't render properly let me know and I can probably patch it.
+Alternately, you can fix bad characters by including those characters in your questions as small images rather than plaintext.

 # Installation, configuration, and usage
 Requires the basic python installation (cpython) from http://python.org/ (Anaconda won't work, it doesn't support one of the modules needed.
 I haven't tested other python distros.)